 Whether children can read, or are being read to, understanding what is read is the KEY!
 Reading Comprehension is essential in every subject area.

 Simply stated: Charlotte Mason Narration is a child recalling and retelling what has been read in their own words.
 This method of Reading Comprehension is what I used across ALL SUBJECTS!

 Whenever you read with children you can easily read a small section and then ask them to tell you everything they can remember about what they just heard.
 It works the same if they read for themselves.
-In the case of a child like “Amber” – have Amber read, but another child completes the narration.
+With a child-like “Amber” – have Amber read, but another child completes the narration.
 Amber was working hard on READING THE WORDS.
-She has likely has NO IDEA what she just read!
+She likely does not know what she just read!
 Having another student complete a Narration AFTER a Struggling Reader has read helps CLOSE THE GAP.
-It gives them time to digest what they red, and what their fellow classmate is saying about the reading.
+It gives them time to digest what they read, and what their classmate is saying about the reading.
 This is life-changing, I promise!

 If you are reading to all your children or in a classroom, just take turns and go in a different order each time you stop to narrate.
 You can mix it up sometimes having the reader do their own narration, other times having a listener do the narration.

 Some tips for Charlotte Mason Narration:

 - It’s important that you only read whatever it is you are reading once.
 This helps train the children to listen.
 Whatever they can recall is excellent.
 They will get better and better with practice.
 Reading the section again doesn’t make them better, just moving on and reading a NEW section and narrating again is what builds improvement.